Ei3-kw/MATH3202/a2/doc/B/tealCowDairy.md

 \newpage

 # Section B: Report to the client
-Minimising cost while continuing to deliver exceptional services is one of the most challenging problems that companies face and we are pleased you chose our operations research firm to find solutions to this problem.
+Minimising cost while continuing to deliver exceptional services is one of the most challenging problems that companies face.
+We are pleased you chose our operations research firm to offer our expertise in regards to this problem, and we are dedicated to providing you with the very best solutions and insights.
 After extensive review of the updated business goals and requirements of Teal Cow Dairy, we have devised an optimal strategy for expansion which minimises cost of milk collections while conforming to constraints and regulations.
-In this report, we provide a break-down of this strategy and offer key insights to support future growth of Teal Cow Dairy.
+In this report, we provide a break-down of this strategy and offer key insights to support the future growth of Teal Cow Dairy.

 ## Communication 6
 Based on the communicated information, the minimum total cost of collections such that the supply of all dairy farms is transported to processing facilities is $4555.
 This minimum cost assumes an average speed of 60 km/h for each tanker and an average travel cost of 5 $/km.